 The presuppositions at work within the passage under discussion are: Alcibiades is not content with his advantages and his political ambition makes him receptive to how Socrates could be indispensable to the realization of his goals.
-This type of procedural refutation is unusual because its target is not a substantive doctrine or assertion or proposition offered by Alcibiades, rather its target is Alcibiades' behavior.
-Procedural refutations often employ counterfactuals, thought experiments or hypothetical questions in order to render an interlocutor's goals and priorities transparent, and to assess the degree of commitment to the realization of his goals.
-Once the interlocutor's priorities and goals are made explicit, Socrates usually proposes a specific attitude and behavior that proves decisive to the interlocutor's eventual success.
-However, to the consternation of the interlocutor, Socrates' definition of success often differs from the interlocutor's.
+This type of procedural refutation is unusual because its target is not a substantive doctrine or assertion or proposition offered by Alcibiades, rather its target is Alcibiades' behavior.10 Procedural refutations often employ counterfactuals, thought experiments or hypothetical questions in order to render an interlocutor's goals and priorities transparent, and to assess the degree of commitment to the realization of his goals.
+Once the interlocutor's priorities and goals are made explicit, Socrates usually proposes a specific attitude and behavior that proves decisive to the interlocutor, Socrates' definition of success often differs from the interlocutor's.